What happens when biblical scholarship meets the faith traditions of Judaism, Catholicism, Protestantism, and Mormonism?

 —Alex Douglas, Review of David Bokovoy’s Authoring the Old Testament

-We would also like to announce that Studies in the Bible and Antiquity is going on hiatus for the next two years.
+We would also like to announce that Studies in the Bible and Antiquity is going on hiatus.
 Volumes 1 through 7 are freely available online in the meantime.
 We thank you for your patronage and interest in Studies.